cssu/first-year-guide/README.md

 [**Calvin’s Insider Tips**](https://www.youtube.com/watch?v=RW_Mr85HFto)

-A good tip from u/zyjerry: You can access course evaluations submitted by past students for more courses on [Quercus](q.utoronto.ca).
+A good tip: You can access course evaluations submitted by past students for more courses on [Quercus](q.utoronto.ca).
 Just have to login (with your joinID which will soon become your UTORid) and select course evaluations from the drop down menu.
 You cannot see specific comments written by students, but you can see the numerical stats.
 Great way to learn about electives.
+(From u/zyjerry on Reddit)

 For more important videos with more tips and information about university and course enrollment check out the ArtSci Youtube channel [here](https://www.youtube.com/channel/UCXRrb_NqDU5IN2ensLpWbcg/videos) and for an interview with Lana about her achievements and advice check out [this episode of Room 2250](https://open.spotify.com/episode/3HZ6rqlLT1n07o1Rn2xLzQ).